Get recommendation

 - `risk_signals.device.ram` (number)

-Device memory property, a floating point number.
+Device memory, a floating-point number.

 - `risk_signals.device.total_storage` (number)

-Device total storage, as received from the mobile native platform
+Device total storage, as received from the mobile native platform.

 - `risk_signals.device.available_storage` (number)

-Device available storage, as received from the mobile native platform
+Device available storage, as received from the mobile native platform.

 - `risk_signals.device.battery_level` (number)

-Device battery level, a floating point number
+Device battery level, a floating-point number.

 - `risk_signals.device.device_power_state` (string)